Mary's articles are inspired by her hobbies and love for the Lord. She loves writing, art, photography, crafting, and being a grandmother.

 - 6 oz. semi-sweet chocolate chips

-- Place caramel bits into a small glass bowl in microwave and set for 1-1/2 minutes time on high.
-Depending on your microwave, you may need to add a few more seconds until they are nicely melted.
+- Place the caramel bits into a small glass bowl and microwave them for 1 1/2 minutes on high.
+Depending on your microwave, you may need to add a few more seconds to make sure they are nicely melted.

 - Stir the caramel with a spatula until creamy.

-- Add the coconut and the walnuts until they all completely mixed together.
-I like to use my hands so I add a tiny bit of olive oil to my hands and then go for it.
-If you don't like to get your hands messy then just use the spatula that works just as good.
+- Add the coconut and the walnuts until they are all completely mixed together.
+I like to use my hands, so I put a tiny bit of olive oil on my fingers and then go for it.
+If you don't like to get your hands messy, just use a spatula.

-- Spread the mixture onto the pan making sure it's nice and even on all sides.
+- Line an 8" x 8" glass pan with foil.
+Spread the mixture in the pan, making sure it's nice and even on all sides.

-- Now, take the chocolate chips and place those in the small bowl into the microwave and microwave on high for about a minute.
-Same goes if they are not fully melted add a few more second to the timer.
+- Place the chocolate chips in a small bowl and microwave them on high for about a minute.
+If they are not fully melted, add a few more seconds to the timer.

-- When they are melted use the spatula and mix well till the consistency of icing, spread onto the caramel mixture.
+- Once the chocolate chips are melted, use the spatula to mix them until they are the consistency of icing. spread onto the caramel mixture.

-- Lastly, take some coconut and sprinkle on top.
+- Take some coconut and sprinkle it on top.

 - Place your caramel treat in the refrigerator for about half an hour, then remove it from the pan with the foil, get rid of the foil, and cut it into squares.

 - Makes about 18 squares, so double the recipe if you need more.
 Enjoy this delicious and easy treat!

 We were poor when I was growing up, and I was the oldest of seven in our family.
 I can recall making Mexican candy for my brothers and sisters years ago . . . it was awesome seeing their faces light up when they knew I was making them something sweet and delicious.
 Those memories are priceless!